NIGK15031U Urban Forestry, Urban Greening

 - Reflect upon the different user groups, their wishes and needs, and possible conflicts between different user groups.

--Summarize and complicate the various benefits of urban green spaces.
+-Summarize and complicate the various benefits of urban forestry and urban greening.

--List the most important methods of public participation and reflect upon their suitability in different situations.
+-List relevant methods of resident engagement and co-creation and reflect upon their suitability in different situations.

-- Describe in detail how a strategic Green Space Management Plan may be structured, and developed over time.
+- Describe in detail how an adaptive green space governance plan may be structured, and developed over time.

 - Read and analyze peer-reviewed scientific publications